markcheret/footnotes/readme.txt

 == Changelog ==

-= 2.3.0d0 =
+= 2.2.6 =
+- Bugfix: Reference container, tooltips: URL wrap: make the quotation mark optional wrt query parameters, thanks to @spiralofhope2
-- Add: Customization: support for custom templates
+- Add: Customization: support for custom templates in sibling folder (should be filterable function, thanks to @misfist)

 = 2.2.5 =
 - Add: Dashboard: Footnotes numbering: add support for Ibid. notation in suggestions for guidance, thanks to @meglio